-What long-term incentives were provided to NEOs in 2019?
+What long-term incentives were provided to NEOs in 2020?

-In 2019, as in 2018 the Committee granted SARs, RSUs and PSUs.
+In 2020, the Committee granted long-term incentives in the form of SARs, RSUs and PSUs.
 These awards were granted under our 2018 Equity Incentive Plan that was approved by our shareholders at our 2018 annual meeting of shareholders (our "2018 Plan").
-The proportion of overall long-term incentive target value represented by each form of award granted in 2019 was 34% SARs, 33% RSUs and 33% PSUs, the same proportions as the awards that we granted in 2018.
-The Committee granted SARs, RSUs and PSUs to each of our NEOs in 2019 in the amounts indicated in the "Grants of Plan-Based Awards Table for Fiscal 2019" and the narrative following the table.
-We value SARs using a Black-Scholes formula and PSUs using either a Monte Carlo methodology (in the case of PSUs using a TSR performance metric) or grant date fair market value (in the case of PSUs using an ROIC metric).
-Consistent with our overall compensation philosophy, the Committee, after consultation with Willis Towers Watson, granted longterm compensation awards in 2019 at levels approximating the median level of these awards granted by the companies in our peer group.
-In connection with his election to Chief Executive Officer, the Committee approved grants of long-term compensation awards to Mr. Pinkham approximately 25% below the median level of similarly situated executive officers.
-We expect to increase Mr. Pinkham's long-term compensation awards to competitive market levels over the next few years.
-The target longterm incentive levels set by the Committee did not affect decisions regarding other compensation elements.
+The proportion of overall long-term incentive target value represented by each form of award granted in 2020 was 50% PSUs, 25% SARs and 25% RSUs.
+The Committee granted PSUs, SARs and RSUs to each of our NEOs in 2020 in the amounts indicated below in the "Grants of Plan-Based Awards Table for Fiscal 2020" and the narrative following the table.
+We value SARs using a Black-Scholes formula and PSUs using a Monte Carlo methodology.
+Consistent with our overall compensation philosophy, the Committee, after consultation with Willis Towers Watson, granted long-term compensation awards in 2020 at levels approximating the median level of these awards granted by the companies in our peer group.
+The target long-term incentive levels set by the Committee did not affect decisions regarding other compensation elements.

-Award Type Description Other Vesting Period SARs The right to receive stock in an amount equal to the appreciation in value of a share of stock over the base price per share.
-The base price per share of all of the SARs is equal to the closing market price of our common stock on the date of grant so that SARs will have value only if the market price of our common stock increases after the grant date.
-The Committee granted SARs rather than stock options because it views SARs as less dilutive to our shareholders.
-Five years (40% on the second anniversary of the grant date and 20% on each of the third, fourth and fifth anniversaries of the grant date) RSUs The right to have us issue a share of our common stock upon the vesting date specified in the award, if the participant is still employed by us at the time of vesting.
+Award Type SARs Description The right to receive stock in an amount equal to the appreciation in value of a share of stock over the base price per share.
+Other The base price per share of all of the SARs is equal to the closing market price of our common stock on the date of grant so that SARs will have value only if the market price of our common stock increases after the grant date.
+The Committee granted SARs rather than stock options because it views SARs as less dilutive to our shareholders Vesting Period Three years (ratable vesting on the first three anniversaries of the grant date) RSUs The right to have us issue a share of our common stock upon the vesting date specified in the award, if the participant is still employed by us at the time of vesting.
 In addition to providing competitive compensation and an incentive to create shareholder value, these awards are intended to align management and shareholder interests as well as provide a retention incentive for the NEO to remain employed by our Company.
-Three years (100% on the third anniversary of the grant date) PSUs The right to have us issue a share of our common stock upon achievement of the performance conditions specified in the award The 2019 grants have a three-year performance period.
-Fifty percent (50%) of the PSUs will be earned or forfeited based on a performance metric of total shareholder return, or TSR, relative to our peer group over our fiscal years 2019-2021.
-The other fifty percent (50%) of the PSUs will be earned or forfeited based on a performance metric of return on invested capital, or ROIC.
-For the PSUs using a TSR performance metric, TSR at or below the 25 th percentile of the peer group will result in no PSUs being earned.
-For TSR at the 50 th percentile of the peer group, the target number of PSUs will be earned.
-For TSR at the 75 th percentile of the peer group, the maximum number of PSUs (which is 200% of the target PSUs) will be earned.
-For performance between the 50 th and 75 th percentile, the number of PSUs earned is interpolated between target and maximum.
+Three years (ratable vesting on the first three anniversaries of the grant date) PSUs The right to have us issue a share of our common stock upon achievement of the performance conditions specified in the award The 2020 grants have a three-year performance period.
+One hundred percent (100%) of the PSUs will be earned or forfeited based on a performance metric of total shareholder return, or TSR, relative to our peer group over our fiscal years 2020-2022.
+TSR at or below the 25th percentile of the peer group will result in no PSUs being earned.
+For TSR at the 50th percentile of the peer group, the target number of PSUs will be earned.
+For performance between the 25th and 50th percentile, the number of PSUs earned is interpolated between threshold and target.
+For TSR at the 75th percentile of the peer group, the maximum number of PSUs (which is 200% of the target PSUs) will be earned.
+For performance between the 50th and 75th percentile, the number of PSUs earned is interpolated between target and maximum.